• Skip to primary navigation

 • Too much liquid.
 Make sure to use standard large eggs.
 If you use extra large eggs, then it will add almost 2 tablespoon extra water to the batter!

 • The oven temperature is too low.
-If you know that your oven is accurate, then you can bake these at 350 degrees F. If your oven runs a bit cool, follow my instructions to preheat to 375 and then lower to 350 once they get in the oven.
+To jumpstart the puff and set of these cookies, follow my instructions to preheat to 375 and then lower to 350 once they get in the oven.
 This will ensure that your oven is sufficiently hot to set the starch and eggs before the chocolate and butter begins to melt and spread.

 HOW TO GET THE SHINY CRUST ON BROWNIE COOKIES